nowane/Asteroids/README.md

 > So the user can easily see how many games they have played, and how many they have won or lost.

 - The actual hangman figure.
-> Starting blank, With each wrong guess one more piece of the hangman appears, giving the user a visual display of how many guesses are left to be made in the game.
+> Starting out blank, with each wrong guess one more piece of the hangman appears, giving the user a visual display of how many guesses are left to be made in the game.

 - A play game button.
 > When the user presses the button the keyboard will become accessible to click, as well as the hidden word will appear and the game will be set in motion.